How to Be a Millionaire

 If you take this path by the way, let me know so I can report you.

-Corporate Slave – Okay, this is the first way to be a millionaire while avoiding the headlines.
-Many high paid professionals end up with significant wealth built up.
+Okay, this is the first way to be a millionaire while avoiding the headlines.
+Many high paid professionals end up with significant wealth over time.
 Of course, they get beaten up at work daily as they climb the corporate ladder and then pay obscene amounts of government taxes afterward, but hey, nothing is going to stop you from becoming a millionaire right?

 Since this is actually the most probable way of becoming a millionaire, I’ve outlined a few steps you can take.